 The Fairmont State University department of music is excited to present the popular violin-bass duo, "Bridging the Gap", in concert Friday, March 2nd at 7:30 p.m. in the Folklife Center on the campus of Fairmont State University.
 “Bridging the Gap” performed in the Folklife Center two years ago, and the concert was such a success that we are bringing them back to perform for our Music on the Hill Guest Artists Series.
 Admission for the concert is free and open to the public.

-The Fairmont State University Community Chorus, directed by Dr. Sam Spears, will perform a Service of Lessons and Carols at 3 p.m.
+The Fairmont State University Community Chorus, the Cambridge Handbell Choir and the Children’s Choir of the First Presbyterian Church of Fairmont will present a traditional Service of Lessons and Carols at 3 p.m.
 Sunday, Dec.
-8, at First Presbyterian Church, 301 Jackson St., Fairmont.
+3, at the First Presbyterian Church.

-Admission is free and open to the public.
-A goodwill offering will be collected at the event.
-For more information, call (304) 367-4219.
+The program is free and open to the public.
+A goodwill offering will be collected.

 The Fairmont State University School of Fine Arts will host the fourth annual West Fork New Music Festival on the University campus Friday, Sept.
 8, and Saturday, Sept, 9.
 Guest composers and performers from the surrounding region and across the country will be in attendance.